dvidelabs/flatcc/README.md

 represents a standardized way to achieve this.

 Scalar fields can be marked as optional by assigning `null` as a default value.
 For example, some objects might not have a meaningful `mana` value, so it could be represented as `lifeforce : uint8 = null`.
 Now the `lifeforce` field has become an optional field.
-In the FlatCC implementation this means that the field is written, it will always be written also if the value is 0 or any other representable value.
+In the FlatCC implementation this means that if the field is written, it will always be written, even if the value is 0 or any other representable value.
 It also means that the `force_add` method is not available for the field because `force_add` is essentially always in effect for the field.
-On the read side, optional scalar fields behave exactly is ordinary scalar fields that have not specified a default value, that is, if the field is absent, 0 will be returned and `is_present` will return false.
-Instead optional scalar fields get a new accessor method with the suffix `_option()` which returns a struct with two fields: `{ is_null, value }` where `_option().is_null == !is_present()` and `_option().value` is the same value is the `_get()` method, which will be 0 if `is_null` is true.
-The option struct is named after the type similar to unions, for example `flatbuffers_uint8_option_t` or `MyGame_Example_Color_option_t`, and the option accessor method also works similar to unions.
+On the read side, optional scalar fields behave exactly as ordinary scalar fields that have not specified a default value, that is, if the field is absent, 0 will be returned and `is_present` will return false.
+Instead optional scalar fields get a new accessor method with the suffix `_option()` which returns a struct with two fields: `{ is_null, value }` where `_option().is_null == !is_present()` and `_option().value` is the same value as returned by the `_get()` method, which will be 0 if `is_null` is true.
+The option struct is named after the type, similar to unions, for example `flatbuffers_uint8_option_t` or `MyGame_Example_Color_option_t`, and the option accessor method also works similar to unions.
 Note that `_get()` will also return 0 for optional enum values that are null (i.e. absent), even if the enum value does not have an enumerated element with the value 0.
-Normally enums without a 0 element is not allowed in the schema unless a default value is specified, but in this case it is null, and `_get()` needs some value to return in this case.
+Normally enums without a 0 element are not allowed in the schema unless a default value is specified, but in this case it is null, and `_get()` needs some value to return in this case.

 By keeping the original accessors, read logic can be made simpler and faster when it is not important whether a value is null or 0 and at the same time the option value can be returned and stored.

 Note that struct fields cannot be optional.
 Also note that, non-scalar table fields are not declared optional because these types can already represent null via a null pointer or a NONE union type.

 JSON parsing and printing change behavior for scalar fields by treating absent fields differently according the optional semantics.
 For example parsing a